angular-schule/website-articles/blog/2019-12-ngrx-data-views/README.md

 </div>
 ```

-This way of implementing it provides a good balance of advantages and disadvantages.
+This way of implementing provides a good balance of advantages and disadvantages.
 We push the de-normalization further back so that it doesn't have to be handled in components and templates every time, That way code duplication is prevented.
 Also, the state still effectively mirrors the API and this simplifies managing and updating entities.
+This seems to be the perfect spot!
-The normalization in the data layer also makes it quite easy to later compose selectors for specific tasks, like:
+Normalization in the data layer also makes it quite easy to later compose selectors for specific tasks, like:

 - search for books of a specific author
 - find books with a specific tag

 The composition of selectors can however affect memoization, because composed selectors fire every time their input changes.
 If those inputs are not correctly memoized, the resulting selector will also not be properly memoized.
+Did I lose you again?
 We will dig deeper into this in the next section.

-You can see this behavior in the [StackBlitz Example](https://stackblitz.com/github/dhhyi/ngrx-data-views/tree/basic-example?file=src%2Fapp%2Fstore%2Fbook-view%2Findex.ts).
+You can see the current behavior in the [StackBlitz Example](https://stackblitz.com/github/dhhyi/ngrx-data-views/tree/basic-example?file=src%2Fapp%2Fstore%2Fbook-view%2Findex.ts).
 Whenever a Tag, Author or Book is updated, all Books will be subject to a view update.
+Not really something we are looking for...

 ## The new problem with Memoization